You’ve probably heard about NFT images if you’re part of the online creative community. Social media is abuzz with the acronym NFT.

 This system is good for the photographer.
 But it raises the question as to why someone would buy an NFT in the first place.
 They own the original NFT, but the creator can still use the image or video for other purposes.

 Also, images and videos purchased as NFTs can be viewed for free.
 Anyone on YouTube can now view the Grimes video that sold for $390,000.
 And images are even more vulnerable.
 You could right-click and save-image-as a photograph from a web page, even if it is an NFT.
 You couldn’t use it for any commercial purposes, but you could enjoy it privately.

 But this is a risk whenever photographers and artists upload their work to online platforms.
 Their work is at risk of being stolen.
 Some websites do take measures to prevent this.
 But for anyone using a computer mouse, it’s easy to download online content.

 This NFT business may sound complicated.
-And to be honest—it is.
-The world of cryptocurrencies is complex and difficult to navigate.
-And most NFT creators are members of the art world and not day traders.
+And to be honest, it is.
+The cryptocurrency world is complex and difficult to navigate.
+And most NFT creators are members of the art world, not day traders.

 Cryptocurrencies are booming.
 It might seem like a great place to invest.
 But the foundations are unstable.
 It could be another capitalist bubble that’s about to burst.
 If you’re unsure, then it’s best to stay clear.
 At the very least, do your research first.

 NFT images are taking the art world by storm.
 But it’s far from a get-rich-quick solution for photographers and creatives.
 There are the listing fees and risks of underselling or not selling at all.
 There are cheaper platforms, but they have fewer users.